gardener/documentation/website/documentation/guides/applications/network-isolation.md

 ## Overview

 You can configure a **NetworkPolicy** to deny all the traffic from other namespaces while allowing all the traffic coming from the same namespace the pod was deployed into.

 <img src="./images/howto-namespaceisolation.png" width="100%">

 **There are many reasons why you may chose to employ Kubernetes network policies:**

 - Isolate multi-tenant deployments
 - Regulatory compliance
 - Ensure containers assigned to different environments (e.g. dev/staging/prod) cannot interfere with each other

 Kubernetes **network policies** are application centric compared to infrastructure/network centric standard firewalls.
 **There are no explicit CIDRs or IP addresses used** for matching source or destination IP’s.
-**Network policies build up on labels and selectors** which are key concepts of Kubernetes that are used to organize (for e.g all DB tier pods of an app) and select subsets of objects.
+**Network policies build up on labels and selectors** which are key concepts of Kubernetes that are used to organize (for example, all DB tier pods of an app) and select subsets of objects.

 ## Example

 We create two nginx HTTP-Servers in two namespaces and block all traffic between the two namespaces.
 E.g. you are unable to get content from *namespace1* if you are sitting in *namespace2*.